-Guided by your strong vision, and the continued direction and support provided by the City Council, we are pleased to present the Approved Fiscal Year (FY) 2018/2019 Budget.
+Guided by your strong vision, and the continued direction and support provided by the City Council, we are pleased to present the City Manager's Recommended Fiscal Year (FY) 2018/2019 Budget (Proposed Budget).
 This document is the result of the most challenging fiscal exercise we have tackled during my tenure.
-While there were difficult decisions to make, this budget is structurally balanced, does not include employee layoffs or furloughs and does not reduce services or close City facilities.
+While there are difficult decisions to make, this proposal is structurally balanced, does not include employee layoffs or furloughs and does not reduce services or close City facilities.

-Importantly, this budget allows our work to make Cincinnati the best managed local government to persist on all fronts.
+Importantly, this proposal allows our work to make Cincinnati the best managed local government to persist on all fronts.
 We continue to see enhanced efficiencies, cost savings and avoidance and customer service improvements as a result of our full suite of performance management initiatives housed within the Office of Performance & Data Analytics (OPDA).
 They include: CincyStat, the Innovation Lab, Open Data and department director performance management agreements.

-These efforts are guided by our five Strategic Priorities and integrated into this Approved Budget.
+These efforts are guided by our 5 Strategic Priorities and integrated into this Proposed Budget.